polinatrump/book_recommendation/README.md

 * Alt + Enter --> to import library or class in python file
 * Developers can create database in PyCharm and easily see tables and write queries.
 For this press 'Database'.
 Ctrl+Shift+Q to get to Query Console, Ctrl+F5 to refresh Database

-10. **DSL Create a small DSL Demo example snippet in your code even if it does not contribute to your project (hence it can also be in another language).**
+10. **DSL Create a small DSL Demo example snippet in your code even if it does not contribute to your project (hence it can also be in another language).**<br />
+Using the click library, a DSL interface was created to run the program ([file here](https://github.com/polinatrump/book_recommendation/blob/master/src/entrypoints/DSLUserInterface.py)).
+This mode involves passing input parameters through flags.
+Command here: python run_dsl.py --first_name=1 --last_name=2 --book_title='The Hunger Games' --recommend_count=2

 11. **Functional Programming: prove that you have covered all functional aspects in your code as: only final data structures